raspberrypilearning/sense-hat-pong/worksheet.md

 	sense = SenseHat()
 	```

-1. The bat will always be on the far left column of pixels, so it's `x` value will be `0`, but the `y` value will change as you move the bat up and down.
+1. The bat will always be on the far left column of pixels, so its `x` value will always be `0`, but the `y` value will change as you move the bat up and down.
 Start by setting the `y` value to 4, by adding this line

 	```python
 	y = 4